sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 Peaks in the fragmentation spectrum are color-coded as follows:
 - **Black peaks:** These peaks are not used to explain the molecular formula of the candidate and are not part of the fragmentation tree (similar to the spectrum in the [Formulas view](#formulas-tab).
 Typically, these peaks are considered noise or are not explainable by the precursor ion's molecular formula.
 - **Blue peaks:** These peaks are part of the fragmentation tree and thus explain the molecular formula of the candidate.
 However, they do not have a substructure associated to them.
-- **Purple peaks:** These peaks explain the molecular formula of the candidate, AND are associated to a substructure of the candidate structure.
+- **Green peaks:** These peaks explain the molecular formula of the candidate, AND are associated to a substructure of the candidate structure.
 Substructures are generated combinatorially and then scored against the peaks.
 By clicking on the peak, the highest scoring substructure for this peak will be highlighted within the structure.
 Pink bonds indicate the fragmentation that would have occurred to generate this fragment.

 You can navigate through the peaks using left-click or the arrow keys.